 To ingest CBD, take it right out of the dropper, in a capsule form or made into candies, gums or baked goodies.
 Compared to inhaling your oil, eating it will take a little longer to take effect.

-You can drop oil directly under your tongue, or place a lozenge under the tongue, Sublingual delivery takes about as long as ingestion would to take effect.
+You can drop oil directly under your tongue, or place a lozenge under the tongue, Sublingual delivery takes about as long as ingestion would take effect.

 CBD is able to cross the skin and go into the bloodstream.
 A benefit to this method is that you can rub CBD infused oil or salves right onto the affected area.